raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_7.md

 Click the green button (below right) for the next step in this session.

-If you need to go back to the list of contents for this session (Session 2, Part 2), click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session2_Part2_GBICi1b).
+If you need to go back to the list of contents for this session (Session 3), click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).
-If you need to access the menu for Session 1 and Session 2 (Parts 1 & 2), click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).
+If you need to access the menu for Sessions 1, 2 and 3, click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).